-Recovery from addiction is an ongoing process requiring serious attention, and it can be treated with intensive outpatient treatment.
-Completion of rehab is a great accomplishment and a significant step towards full recovery.
-However, there’s a high risk of relapse in the first 60 days of rehab.
-About 50 percent of individuals who complete rehab is likely to relapse.
+Recovery from addiction is an ongoing, lifelong process that requires serious attention, and it can be treated with intensive outpatient treatment.
+Completion of rehab is a great accomplishment and a significant step towards full recovery, but, there’s a high risk of relapse in the first 60 days of rehab.
+In fact, about 50 percent of individuals who complete rehab is likely to relapse.

-Intensive outpatient treatment (IOP) takes care of this risk and will help you eliminate chances of relapse as much as possible.
-This is through continuous support, counseling, and guidance.
-Future success is inevitable if you’re committed to making positive changes.
-The program is a great way to build support from like-minded individuals facing the same condition.
-These are people serious about improving their lives for the better while holding each other accountable.
+Intensive outpatient treatment (IOP) is a valuable tool during the recovery process that will help reduce the risk of relapse.
+This is done through continuous support, counseling, education, and guidance.
+Future success is almost inevitable if you’re fully committed to making the positive changes in your life.
+The program is a great way to build support with like-minded individuals facing the same condition.
+These people will be a part of your sober support network, they will provide and need motivation to stay sober.

-IOP is continuous education about addiction, learning recovery tools and counseling after completion of detox.
-You have to know that rehab is an ongoing process.
-Don’t think it’s just detox or a short course of treatment.
-Detox is not enough to get you to total sobriety.
+IOP provides continuous education about addiction through recovery tools and counseling after completion of detox and inpatient treatment.
+Rehabilitation is an ongoing process, not just a detox or a short course of treatment will get you to totally sober.
+Outpatient care will provide some stability in your life after discharge from an inpatient facility and provide you with everything you need to maintain a sober life.
 There’s a need for ongoing treatment which you can only get through extensive outpatient treatment programs.

-It will help you cope with the realities of getting back to your regular life.
-Furthermore, this treatment will help you handle a confrontation with temptations and stressful conditions.
+These programs will help you cope with some of the triggers that you will likely face after returning to regular life.
+Furthermore, this treatment will help you handle a confrontation with temptations and urges to use again.

 - 12 step meetings